Shellywell123/AI-PI/README.md

 # AI-PI
-Commandline idea to turn my Raspberry Pie into a wireless information hub.
+Currenlty using a ras-pi as a glorified bluetooth dongle for my stereo system, so had the idea for the pi to also be a wireless information hub.

 ## Usage
 ```py